backupbrew/switchbrew/Filesystem services.md

 ## MountContent

-Takes a type-0x19 input buffer, an input u32(same as MountContent7), and an input u64 titleID.
+Takes a type-0x19 input buffer, an in32, and an input title-id.

+The in32 must be 5 if the NCA type is 0 (control).

 The input buffer is the output string path from nsam [GetContentNcaPath](NS%20Services#GetContentNcaPath.md##GetContentNcaPath "wikilink").